Focal neurologic deficitsNeurological deficits - focal

 - Cerebral palsy

-- Degenerative nerve illness
+- Degenerative nerve illness (such as multiple sclerosis)

 - Disorders of a single nerve or nerve group (for example, carpal tunnel syndrome)